till0r/archguide/README.md

 Arch Install with Encrypted Root, Secure Boot, and TPM2
 =======================================================

-Before booting, you may need your OPAL PSID.
+Before booting, you may need your OPAL PSID to factory reset the SSD.
 This is usually written on the SSD.
 (E.G. Look on bottom of Samsung 990 Pro with Heatsink.)
 Take a picture with your phone of the PSID for your records.

 Verify the boot mode
 --------------------